The role of local bounds on neighborhoods in the network for scale-free state synchronization of multi-agent systems: Continuous-time results

-\begin{remark} In case of full-state coupling with a single input, the above necessary conditions reduce to stabilizable and neutrally stable.
-The system is then automatically minimum-phase and relative degree $1$. \end{remark}

 \begin{remark} The paper \cite[Theorem 4.1]{tegling-bamieh-sandberg-auto-23} shows that there is no linear \textbf{static} protocol which can achieve scale-free synchronization for MAS modeled as a chain of $n$ integrators ($n\geq 2$) with full state coupling.
-The proposed theorem \ref{theorem1} in this paper extends the result of \cite{tegling-bamieh-sandberg-auto-23}.
-We prove that there is no linear \textbf{dynamic} protocol either to achieve the scale-free synchronization for this class of MAS.
+Theorem \ref{theorem1} in this paper extends the result of \cite{tegling-bamieh-sandberg-auto-23}.
+We prove that there is no linear \textbf{dynamic} protocol either to achieve scale-free synchronization for this class of MAS. \end{remark}

-In \cite{liu-saberi-stoorvogel-tac-2022}, we provided necessary conditions for MAS consisting of SISO agent.
-Here we prove the necessary conditions for MAS consisting of SIMO, MISO, or SISO agents. \end{remark}
+\begin{remark} In \cite{liu-saberi-stoorvogel-tac-2023}, we provided necessary conditions for MAS consisting of SISO agent.
+Here we have obtained the necessary conditions for MAS consisting of SIMO, MISO, or MIMO agents. \end{remark}

+\begin{remark} We would like to point out that the conditions of neutral stability and weakly minimum phase, which are necessary in the SISO case, are not necessary in the MIMO case as illustrated in following examples. \end{remark}

 \begin{example} To illustrate that neutrally stable is not a necessary condition for MIMO systems consider the system \eqref{eq1} with:

 Clearly, the system is not neutrally stable but it is easy to verify that the protocol $u_i=-\zeta_i$ will achieve scale-free state synchronization. \end{example}